FastTrackOrg/PyFastTrack/README.md

 PyFastTrack is a Python library that provides an easy-to-use solution to integrate the FastTrack software tracking technology in Python projects.
 The tracking parameters configuration and the tracking results will be entirely compatible with FastTrack.

+## Roadmap

+PyFastTrack is actively developed at a pace depending on the project [funding](https://ko-fi.com/bgallois).
+The development roadmap is as follows:
+Abstract detection and tracking classes.
+FastTrack detection and tracking classes one-to-one compatible with FastTrack.
+Tracking data exportation base class compatible with FastTrack viewer.
+YOLOv8 segmentation detector class.

 ## Usage

 PyFastTrack can be integrated using the high-level API: